Skip to main content

 Joint hypermobility is very common in children.
 It affects more girls than boys.
 It usually runs in families.

 Many children do not realise that they are hypermobile.
-Sometimes it can be advantageous to be hypermobile in activities such as dance, gymnastics and swimming.
+Sometimes it can be a good thing to be hypermobile for activities such as dance, gymnastics and swimming.

 Your child might not have any symptoms.

-• low muscle tone and weakness in the muscles - may affect fine and gross motor skills
+• low muscle tone and weakness in their muscles - this may affect their fine motor skills (using small muscles for movement) and gross motor skills (using large muscles for movement)

 Hypermobility in babies and toddlers

-• might be late learning how to sit, sit with a very rounded back or “W” sit
+• be late learning how to sit, sit with a very rounded back or 'W' sit

 Hypermobile infants often start walking a few months later than usual.
 This can be as late as 18 to 20 months.
-Choose supportive footwear once they're up on their feet and walking.
+Choose supportive footwear when they start to walk.

 Help your child manage their hypermobility